SounaVR/Sounandroid/README.md

 # Sounandroid

-Personal Discord Bot for my [Twitch Discord server](https://discord.gg/ctBZ22YQaQ)
+Just a personal Discord Bot for my own server